-Safety and performance are at the core of the microbial control industry.
+Safety and performance are at the heart of the microbial control industry.
 Microbial control technologies are therefore the subject of extensive research, testing and registration.
-Our members lead in the productions of new and innovative applications by using advanced techniques to produce technologies fit for real-world conditions.
-The MCEC and its members are committed to the development and promotion of new sustainable solutions that improve the world in which we live.
+Our members lead in the production of new and innovative applications by using advanced techniques to produce technologies fit for real-world conditions.
+MCEC and its members are committed to developing and promoting new sustainable solutions that can improve the world we live in.

-Existing solutions have to be continually improved to enhance efficacy while validating that they are safe to use from both a health and environmental perspective and that they continually improve the efficacy and sustainability of processes and materials.
-Increasingly, advanced microbial control products are intended for recycling and reuse during a manufacturing process, thus minimizing waste and impact on the environment.
-Formulations are becoming more and more sophisticated and innovative, carefully balancing the required length of protection with speed of action and according to local conditions.
+Increasingly, advanced microbial control products are intended for recycling and reuse during a manufacturing process, thus minimising waste and impact on the environment.
+Formulations are becoming more sophisticated and innovative, carefully balancing the required length of protection with speed of action and according to local environmental conditions.